MdDanish11/todo-redux/README.md

 ## Project structure

 - **src/:** Source code directory.
+   - **assets/**: Contains images and other assets used in the project

    - **components/**: Contains reusable components
        - **TaskInput.jsx**: Component for adding new tasks.
        - **TaskList.jsx**: Component for displaying the list of tasks.